Florian Pronold

-Florian Pronold (born 28 December 1972) is a German lawyer and politician of the SPD who served as member of the German Bundestag from 2002 until 2021.
+Florian Pronold (born 28 December 1972) is a German lawyer and politician of the SPD who served as a member of the German Bundestag from 2002 until 2021.
 From 11 July 2009 to 20 May 2017, he was state chairman of the SPD Bavaria.

 From 2013 until 2021, Pronold served as Parliamentary State Secretary in the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety in the government of Chancellor Angela Merkel.

 Education and early career

 Pronold was born in Passau.
 After graduating from high school in 1992 at the Robert Koch High School in Deggendorf, Pronold initially completed training - alongside comedian Django Asül - to become a banker at Sparkasse Deggendorf.

-In 1995, Pronold began to study law at the University of Regensburg, which he finished in 2000 with the first state law exam.
+In 1995, Pronold began to study law at the University of Regensburg, finishing in 2000 with the first state law exam.
 After completing his legal clerkship, he also passed the second state examination in 2002 and has since been admitted as a lawyer.
 His activity and partnership in a law firm is currently suspended due to his work as Parliamentary State Secretary.

 Political career

 Career in state politics

 Pronold joined the SPD as a student in 1989.
 In 1993, he was elected the then youngest member of the regional executive committee of the SPD in Bavaria.

 From 1996 to March 2010, Pronold was a member of the City Council of Deggendorf and from 1996 to 2002, as well as since 2005 to the district council of the district Deggendorf.

-From 1999 to 2004 Pronold served as chairman of the Jusos in Bavaria and, in this capacity, was a member of the presidium of the Bavarian SPD.
+From 1999 to 2004, Pronold served as chairman of the Jusos in Bavaria and, in this capacity, was a member of the presidium of the Bavarian SPD.
 In 2003, he initiated the first membership referendum in the history of the SPD when he rallied against Chancellor Gerhard Schröder's Agenda 2010, together with other party members, in order to work towards a change of the party's political direction; he did not succeed.

-Since 2004 Pronold has been chairman of the SPD subdistrict Rottal-Inn.
+Since 2004, Pronold has been chairman of the SPD subdistrict Rottal-Inn.
 From 2004 to 2009 he was Deputy Chairman of the SPD National Association of Bavaria.
 Since 2007, Pronold has been a member of the party executive committee of the SPD, since 2009 also of the presidium.

 In the six-person shadow cabinet of the SPD Bayern for the 2008 state elections, Pronold represented the area "economy and finances".
 The SPD reached 18.6% in 2008, the worst result in the Bavarian state elections of the post-war period.